Satvick16/Python-Playground-Book-Adapted-Implementations/README.md

 This repository contains my adapted code for select projects in the book "Python Playground - Geeky Porjects for the Curious Programmer" by Mahesh Venkitachalam.

 I credit this book with helping me learn object-oriented-programming in Python.
-It kickstarted my journey to create programming projects of my own and experiement with moduls and libraries like Pillow, matplotlib and numpy.
+It kickstarted my journey to create programming projects of my own and experiement with modules and libraries like Pillow, matplotlib, numpy and scipy.

 conway.py: implements Venkitachalam's verision of the legendary mathematical problem Conway's Game of Life